dkarczmarski/go-kweb-lang/README.md

 There may be cases of false positive update detections in several scenarios:

-1. if the update to *the original file* fixes a language error in english that does not exist in the *language files*. although an update was made to the original file after the last modification date of the *language file*, there is actually nothing to update in the *language file* because the change only affected the *original language*. from a technical point of view, an update was made, but there is nothing meaningful to update.
+1. if the update to *the original file* fixes a language error in english that does not exist in the *language files*. although an update was made to the original file after the last modification date of the *language file*, there is actually nothing to update in the *language file* because the change only affected the *original language*. from a technical point of view, an update was made, but there is nothing meaningful to update. for example: https://github.com/kubernetes/website/commit/9693458ae21b1a683d38ed35f1f327ba6cfc229c .

 2. if subsequent updates to the *original file* were made during the translation process - that is, in the period between the fork commit and the merge commit of the *language file*. the status of such a change is indeterminate: it is impossible to clearly determine based on dates alone whether *the language translation* already includes these *new changes* or not.